kanav99/github-java-ctf/README.md

 # GitHub Java CTF Submission: Kanav Gupta

+_UPDATE_: This entry won the first prize :tada:
 Submission for the GitHub Security Lab CTF 4: CodeQL and Chill - The Java Edition

 Table of Contents -